IBM/edge-scalability-testbed/limani/telemetry/README.md

 To run the automation for limani, these items are required:
 - Github credentials to get limani code;
 - AWS access key ID and AWS secret access key;
-- AWS CLI installed locally.
+- AWS CLI installed locally (version ).

-### Deploy Limani Global Infrastructure on AWS
+### Configuring Prometheus Operator with remote_write using AWS TimeStream Database

 Given a target region (e.g., us-east-2) deploy the infrastructure by following these steps: